Ask a doctor about a prescription for DABIGATRAN ETEXILATE VIATRIS 110 mg HARD CAPSULES

 Dabigatran etexilate should be taken twice a day, one dose in the morning and one dose in the evening, approximately at the same time every day.
 The administration interval should be as close as possible to 12 hours.

 The recommended dose depends on weight and age.
 Your doctor will determine the correct dose.
 It is possible that your doctor will adjust the dose during treatment.
-Follow all other medications unless your doctor tells you to stop using one.
+Continue using all other medicines unless your doctor tells you to stop using any.

-The table 1 shows the single doses and total daily doses of dabigatran etexilate in milligrams (mg).
-The doses depend on the weight in kilograms (kg) and age in years of the patient.
+Table 1 shows the single and total daily doses of dabigatran etexilate in milligrams (mg).
+The doses depend on the patient's weight in kilograms (kg) and age in years.

 Table1: Dosing table for dabigatran etexilate capsules.